sriparvathi/rollTheDice/README.md

 6. Scoreboard is updated with score every time.
 7. player who reaches to target score of 20 wins the game round.
 8. In Round 2 each player plays with the 2 dices and the target score is 50.
+9. Click on round 2 button to play the second round.
-9. In Round 3 each player plays with the 3 dices and the target score is 100.
+10. In Round 3 each player plays with the 3 dices and the target score is 100.
+11. Click on round 3 button to play the third round.
-10. resetGame will set everything back to the start position to continue playing.
+12. resetGame will set everything back to the start position to continue playing.

 ## Installation Instructions